Abdelrahmansa04/Abdelrahmansa04/README.md

 ---

 ## 📝 About Me
-I’m a passionate **Computer Science Engineering student** with hands-on experience in **AI, Data Science, and Full-Stack Development**.
-I enjoy building scalable systems, solving real-world problems, and creating user-friendly applications.

-🔹 Skilled in **MERN stack, PHP/Laravel, and MySQL**
-🔹 Experienced in **Machine Learning, Deep Learning (CNNs, Attention Models), and Data Science tools**
-🔹 Strong **teamwork, leadership, and problem-solving** mindset
+I am an aspiring Computer Science Engineer with hands-on experience in full-stack web development and AI.
+I specialize in building responsive, user-friendly applications using HTML, CSS, Bootstrap, JavaScript, and the MERN stack, along with additional knowledge of MySQL and PHP for server-side development.
+I have developed multiple projects, including a Bus Reservation System and a Voice-Powered AI Assistant, where I applied my technical expertise to practical challenges.
+With strong problem-solving skills, collaborative experience, and a genuine passion for innovation, I am driven to create impactful solutions that enhance usability and deliver real value.

 ---